surveyjs/survey-creator/docs/end-user-guide-numbering-within-form.md

 ## How to Number Panels

-Panel numbering can be enabled for each individual panel, but only if the question numbering setting at the survey level is set to either **Auto-numbering** or **Reset on each page**.
-If the **No numbering** option is selected, panel numbering will not be applicable.
+Individual panel numbering and the numbering of questions within a nesting panel can be enabled only if the survey-level question numbering setting is set to either **Auto-numbering** or **Reset on each page**.
+If **No numbering** is selected, panel numbering will not apply.
 To number a panel, follow these steps:

 1. Select the panel you want to number using the survey tree or by clicking it on the design surface.
 2. Under **Numbering**, locate the **Number panels** setting.